equk/torjail/README.md

 ## features

 * downloads torbrowser from torproject.org
-* sets up a working env
+* sets up a working env in tmpfs
 * runs tor in a sandbox
 * runs in /tmp/ so any changes are not saved
 * runs in its own xephyr dwm session